Skip to content

 How easy is it to open?
 Is it a simple process?

-Does your product need an easy to open lid?
+Does your product need an easy-to-open lid?
 Is it in a pouch?
 Are you zip-tying the product to the packaging to prevent theft?

 2. Standing Out